dagibu301/Lottery/README.md

 ## :computer: Description

-Simple Lottery app ramdonly  select  6 balls by default from 0 to 40 can be modified bya props  the title of the component, the quantity of balls and the maximum number of each ball
+Simple Lottery app randomly select 6 balls by default from 0 to 40 can be modified by props the title of the component, the quantity of balls and the maximum number of each ball.

 ## :memo: License